To honor the 41st anniversary of her passing, we celebrate the philanthropic contributions of Grace Kelly-Hollywood icon, princess, and humanitarian.

 Honorary Member of La Leche League

-Around the 1960s, the breastfeeding advocacy nonprofit La Leche League invited her to become an honorary member.
-Says Newsweek, she accepted it despite it being seen as inappropriate for her station.
+Around the 1960s, the breastfeeding advocacy nonprofit La Leche League invited Princess Grace to become an honorary member.
+Despite it being seen as inappropriate for her station, she accepted it and advocated for the cause.
 She even gave a speech at the 1971 La Leche League World Conference that was held in Chicago.

 La Leche League aims to promote breastfeeding to ensure that babies grow holistically and healthily, in response to the misinformation and stigma swirling around it.
 Besides teaching the value of breastfeeding, it also gets mothers to help each other.